bijoutrouvaille/oppeosdocs/help/faq.md

 ### WHAT IS IN IT FOR CLOSEONS?

 Targeted market, low cpm, interactive immersive word of mouth, personal advertising, combined with traditional recall tactics driving direct action.

+### WHAT IS A DISCLOSURE?

+If you are making online invertizing/advertizing posts, you are required by law to clearly disclose the fact that you are being paid to do so.
+Usually, hashtag ad, along with the closeo name is enough, e.g. __#ad Tesla Motors__.
+We cannot give you legal advice, however, and you are required to personally learn the FTC regulations as they apply to you.
+You can learn about the regulations by visiting FTC at the following address: https://www.ftc.gov/tips-advice/business-center/guidance/native-advertising-guide-businesses.

 ### A DICTIONARY, PLEASE